MiCAR - frequently asked questions

 Authorisations

-• The Central Bank welcomes early engagement with applicants, which will include meetings where the applicant firm can outline its business models and strategy for MiCAR.
+• The Central Bank encourages early engagement with applicants, which will include meetings where the applicant firm can outline its business model and strategy for MiCAR.
 We will outline our authorisation and supervisory expectations at these meetings.

-• Virtual Asset Service Providers (VASPs) that are registered with the Central Bank are requested to engage with their supervisor to arrange a crypto-asset service provider (CASP) early engagement meeting.
-VASPs that are currently seeking registration are requested to engage with their current Central Bank contact point.
+• Virtual Asset Service Providers (VASPs) that are registered with the Central Bank are requested to engage with their supervisor to arrange a crypto-asset service provider (CASP) engagement meeting.

 • Other existing regulated entities are requested to engage with their lead supervisor to arrange a CASP early engagement meeting.